DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/bar-series.md

 ------|------|------------
-x | number | The bar's center x coordinate. barWidth | number | The bar width in relative units. spacingForBar | number | The bar spacing for drawing. y | number | The bar's y coordinate. y1 | number | The bar's y1 coordinate. value | number | The bar's value.
+x | number | The bar's center x coordinate. barWidth | number | The bar width in relative units. maxBarWidth | number | The maximum bar width in pixels. y | number | The bar's y coordinate. y1 | number | The bar's y1 coordinate. value | number | The bar's value.